CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ## Bonus Task 4: Using different definitions of Fidelity & Cross Entropy
+Another approach to determine the quality of the results is to look at the linear XEB fidelity, $F_{XEB}$.
+Here we plot it as a function of a delta theta which is imposed to simulate systematic error.

 ### Bonus: Implement the circuit on a real trapped ion computer